 Advice for First Year

-A degree in statistics provides you with excellent preparation for a career in any field that requires quantitative analysis.
-For this reason, it is often a good idea to combine your studies in statistics with the study of another applied field such as psychology, botany, zoology, geography, economics, etc.
+A degree in statistics is excellent preparation for a career in any field that requires quantitative analysis.
+Statisticians are employed in all sectors, including health and medicine, business, finance, technology, public policy and government.
+For this reason, it is often a good idea to combine your studies in statistics with the study of another field such as psychology, geography, human biology, economics, etc. Data scientists have both the statistical and computational skills to manage and make sense of large amounts of data.
+A program of study that combines statistics with computer science is excellent preparation for a career as a data scientist.